sigvef/wordofday/index.md

 * chainy: new word's 1st letter has to match previous' last letter
 * slowly: only 1 word per day
-* unique: one word per user per game, no offensive terms
+* unique: one word per user per game

 ## Contribute